stilettocode/catbash/README.md

 ![Screenshot of Catbash](funbash.png)

+Update 11/12/25:
+Broke my big monolothic code structure into a bunch of more organized files.
+From now on I'll try and write down every time I try to use a command or something and it doesn't exist, and I'll add it every month or so.

 Update 11/11/25:
 There was a llama.cpp flag the whole time.
 Added and quantized gemma is now working.
 Additional threads were not necessary.